-Central Bhutan is an exciting destination for all visitors.
-It includes some of the most significant historical and religious sites in the country.
-The district of Trongsa has always been of great political importance to the leaders of Bhutan due to its commanding location in the center of the nation while Bumthang district has some of the most ancient and important temples and monasteries in Bhutan.
+is an exciting destination for all visitors.
+It includes some of the most significant historical and spiritual sites in the country.
+The district of Trongsa has always been of great political importance to the leaders of Bhutan, due to its commanding location in the center of the nation, while Bumthang district has some of the most ancient and important temples and monasteries in Bhutan.

-Some of the important landmarks in central Bhutan ar, Kurje Lhakhang built in 1652 at the site where the great Buddhist saint Guru Rimpoche meditated.
-Tamshing Lhakhang, the great religious treasure revealer Terton Pema Lingpa built dating back to 1501.
-Mebar Tsho: A sacred lake from which Terton Pema Lingpa discovered religious treasures hidden by Guru Rimpoche.
+Some of the important landmarks in central Bhutan are, Kurje Lhakhang, built in 1652 at the site where the great Buddhist saint Guru Rinpoche meditated.
+Tamshing Lhakhang, the great religious treasure revealer Terton Pema Lingpa built, dating back to 1501.
+Mebar Tsho is a sacred river, from which Terton Pema Lingpa discovered treasures hidden by Guru Rinpoche.

-The Watchtower of Trongsa Museum, this ancient tower has been made into a museum dedicated to the Wangchuck dynasty and provides visitors with unparalleled insight into Bhutan’s political history, Chendebji Chorten.
-An interesting and visually striking religious building with eyes painted towards the four cardinal directions.
-Legend states that it was constructed to subdue the remains of an evil spirit that manifested as a gigantic serpant.
+The Watchtower of Trongsa Museum, this ancient tower has been made into a museum dedicated to the Wangchuck dynasty and provides visitors with unparalleled insight into Bhutan’s political history.
+Chendebji Chorten is an interesting and visually striking religious building, with eyes painted towards the four cardinal directions.
+Legend states that it was constructed to subdue the remains of an evil spirit that manifested as a gigantic serpent.

-In addition to the traditional annual religious festivals (Tshechus) there are also many newer festivals showcasing the rich traditions of the region like the annual Nomad’s Festival and the Matsutake Mushroom Festival in Ura, Bumthang.
+In addition to the traditional annual spiritual festivals (Tshechus), there are also many newer festivals showcasing the rich traditions of the region, like the annual Nomad’s Festival and the Matsutake Mushroom Festival, in Ura, Bumthang.

 Jambay Lhakhang Festival